Skip to main content Skip to complementary content

 • Can edit

-• Can edit data in apps
+• Can edit data in applications

-Moving a data connection to a managed space
+Requirements for moving a data connection to a managed space

 • Owner